What the Omicron Surge Might Mean for your Finances

 Make a Plan

 Our spending habits are the first thing to spiral out of control and the most difficult to course-correct.
 If you’re worried about your financial health during this time — or you want to be more vigilant just in case — try the Cleo app.
 This holistic service manages your money for you and helps you gain control and improve your situation.
-Managing your money no longer feels like a chore, and it’s actually fun!
+Managing your money no longer feels like a chore, and it’s fun!

 All in all, Meet Cleo makes you feel like you have a handle on your finances.
 And in these uncertain times, just being aware of your standing can offer a world of comfort.
 With Meet Cleo as your side, you no longer have to cave to toxic positivity.
 This app keeps it real and chats with you like your honest, most blunt friend.
 And for that, we thank her.